 Aberystwyth University offers exceptional learning and working environments and is well known for its postgraduate teaching and facilities.
 The Universities on-going commitment is to provide learners with the best possible facilities as well as a quality education by research-led teaching staff.

 As part of their wider investment strategy which has seen a total of more than £9m spent on upgrading teaching spaces across the University, over half a million pound was allocated in creating a new 21st century scientific laboratory for the Department of Geography and Earth Sciences.

 "With the short turnaround time scales to complete the project, working with a main contractor which isn’t always easy and with the project also being a live site, they met the challenge head on.
 We was extremely happy with the end result and would highly recommend Innova”

 The C66 Kidson room in the Llandinam building on Penglais Campus has been used as a teaching laboratory since the 1970s when it was converted from a former library.
 In order to improve the student experience, accommodate time-tabling efficiencies and longer practicals, the laboratory was in need of a 21st century upgrade.

-Following a competitive tendering process, Innova Design Solutions, interior education specialists, were appointed to design, manufacture and install the furniture for the new cutting-edge laboratories.
+Following a competitive tendering process, Innova Design Group, interior education specialists, were appointed to design, manufacture and install the furniture for the new cutting-edge laboratories.

 An additional challenge of the project due to time constraint was term time working and keeping disruption to a minimum whilst the Geography department carried on with the teaching time table as normal, around the campus.